 - Ball Valves were a welcomed relief to the process industry.
 They provide tight shutoff and high capacity with just a quarter-turn to operate.
 Ball valves are now more common in 1/4"-6" sizes.
 Ball valves can be easily actuated with pneumatic and electric actuators.

 - Butterfly Valves have come a long way from the old damper valve days.
 Today's butterfly valves are designed for general as well as severe service applications.
 Resilient liners provide tight shutoff in general service applications.
 Triple offset metal seated butterfly valves are designed for severe service applications.
 Butterfly valves are the most economical valves per comparable capacity and are easily automated with pneumatic and electric actuators.

 - Check Valves are unidirectional flow control devices used to prevent potential damage and contamination caused by backflow.
-Check valves use a disc, ball, or plates that open when forward flow starts in the pipeline.
+Check valves use a disc, ball, or plates that open when for flow starts in the pipeline.
 When pressure drops, either gravity or back pressure forces the disc back against its seat to prevent reversal of flow (backflow).
 A mechanical spring can be used to assist closure of the disc in low pressure/flow applications.
 However, closure of the disc is dependent on actual back pressure.